openlogic/ossdiscovery/README.txt

     - cd test/resources/content-cg/hidden-tests
     - ./run-me.sh
     - cd -
-    - ruby test/ts_test_all.rb
+    - ruby test/ts_test_ci.rb
       -> all tests should pass now
+         ('ci' stands for continuous integration, the suite run by the CruiseControl.rb server)

 - Creating tests:
   - All test cases (The term 'test' and 'test case' mean the same thing as used